philanc/plc/README.md

 Some (un)related utilities:

-* Base64, Base58  and Hex encoding/decoding
+* Base64, Base58, Base85 (Z85, the ZeroMQ variant of Ascii85)  and Hex encoding/decoding.

 ### In the future...